sebandx/Object-Oriented-Programming-Notes/note1.md

 makeSound(bearObj)
 makeSound(dogObj)
 ```
-This is an example of two different classes with the same method name.
-The sound() method exists in both class Dog and Bear.
+This is an example polymorphism (the sound method exists in both the Bear and Dog class).
-Polymorphism and Inheritance
+### Polymorphism and Inheritance
-**Polymorphism and Inheritance**
-* Overloading is a form of polymorphism, but is illegal in python 3.
+* Overloading is an example of polymorphism, however it's illegal in python 3.
+Overloading is when a class or function to have multiple implementations of the same method.
-* Instead you can do overriding, which is inherited classes modifying inherited methods.
+* Overriding is another example of polymorphism and is legal.
+It is when inherited classes modify inherited methods from the parent class.
-Example of Overloading (Illegal):
+Example of Overloading:
 ```python
 class Person:
     def __init__(self, name, age):